The Election is Settled

 What are The Reasonable Ones expected to do?

-The summary above of a few of the recent things those in power have done to transgender people is just part of a much longer list, and only covers one type of minority.
+The summary above of a few of the recent actions those in power have taken against transgender people is just part of a much longer list, and only covers one type of minority.
 Others have been treated as poorly, and worse.
-See how the recent protests against racism and police brutality were met with even more racism and police brutality, for just one example.
+See how the recent protests against racism and police brutality have been met with even more racism and police brutality, for just one example.
 How can you exist in harmony with someone who doesn't believe you should have the same rights as everyone else, or even exist?

-Neil Gorsuch was added to the Supreme Court only after the Republican Senate unilaterally reduced it to eight seats for over eight months (and similarly kept hundreds seats on lower courts empty), with threats to keep it that way for longer and reduce it further if Hillary Clinton became president.
-Brett Kavanaugh was installed almost without a hearing despite numerous serious questions about his suitability, honesty, finances, loyalties, and rapey behavior.
-Amy Coney Barret was rushed through confirmation despite lacking relevant experience and having a history that promises embracing a particular niche brand of theism.
+Neil Gorsuch was added to the Supreme Court only after the Republican Senate unilaterally reduced it to eight seats for over eight months (and similarly kept hundreds of seats on lower courts empty), with threats to keep it that way for longer and reduce it further if Hillary Clinton became president.
+Brett Kavanaugh was installed almost without a hearing despite numerous serious questions about his suitability, honesty, temperament, finances, and loyalties, on top of the rapey behavior that got all the attention.
+Amy Coney Barret (only a judge to begin with thanks to one of those lower court seats illicitly kept empty for over a year) was rushed through confirmation despite lacking relevant experience and having a history that promises embracing a particular niche brand of theism.
 Samuel Alito recently broke with the tradition of maintaining at least a semblance of impartiality by giving a bitterly partisan grievance-ridden speech that rightfully ought to disqualify him from hearing cases on just about anything.
 When the Supreme Court, supposed to be objective and unbiased, is so loaded with problematic members and so openly tainted by partisan politics, how are we expected to put any faith in it?

 One QAnon adherent who was somehow elected to the House of Representatives, newly arrived in Washington D.C. where businesses currently remain open to the public, recently complained spuriously on Twitter about seeing closed businesses everywhere and not being able to go to a gym for CrossFit.
-Locals quickly pointed out that none of this is true, and that no less than two gyms within easy walking distance of the hotel offer CrossFit, right now.
+Locals quickly pointed out that not only is none of this true, there's literally a gym right around the corner from her hotel offering CrossFit, right now.
 She responded by crying "fake news" and doubling down on her counterfactual claims.
-What meaningful cooperation can you have with someone who rejects reality and substitutes their own?
+What meaningful cooperation can you have with someone who rejects shared reality and substitutes their own?
 And how has caring what the truth is become such a partisan issue?

-There are people now (as there were a century ago) avoiding basic health and safety precautions as not "manly" enough for them.
-No small number of conservatives have taken that general concept further still, embracing an attitude of "owning the libs" even to their own detriment.
+There are people now (as there were a century ago) avoiding basic health and safety precautions as not "manly" enough for them, if they even acknowledge the pandemic in the first place.
+No small number of conservatives have taken the general concept of ideology over practicality further still, embracing an attitude of "owning the libs" even to their own detriment.
 Some evidently base their entire identity on being belligerently anti-progressive in a way that makes it seem like cruelty is not just acceptable fallout but the whole point.
 "Fuck your feelings" is an unofficial slogan of the right wing (not their feelings, though; those, apparently, are paramount).
 How has giving a damn about other people become such a partisan issue?
 What possible way is there to reason with people operating out of sheer spite?

 Wishful thinking only goes so far.
 It takes two to cooperate.
 If one outright refuses to, what then?